-Qualified Instructor:
+• Qualified Instructor:

-An individual who provides safety and skill instruction, and monitoring for an activity, and possesses the required qualifications (e.g., experience, certifications).
+- An individual who provides safety and skill instruction, and monitoring for an activity, and possesses the required qualifications (e.g., experience, certifications).
 This role could be fulfilled by a teacher, volunteer, or an employee of an outside provider.
-An instructor does not have the authority to supervise.
+An instructor does not have the authority to supervise. - Supervision:

-• Supervision:

 - The vigilant overseeing of an activity for management or direction.
 Activities, facilities, and equipment have inherent risks, but the more effectively they are supervised, the safer they become. - The Ontario Physical Activity Safety Standards in Education includes three Types of supervision, Direct Supervision, On-Site Supervision, and In-the-Area Supervision.
-These types of supervision take into consideration the level of risk, which is related to the number of participants, the skill level of the participants, the type of equipment used, the environmental conditions, the age, and developmental stage. - The three types of supervision described are not hierarchical but represent the type of supervision that activities require and the type of supervision that is inherently possible. - Some activities in OPASSE transition from one type of supervision to another type of supervision (e.g., Direct Supervision to On-Site Supervision OR On-Site Supervision to In-the-Area Supervision).
+These types of supervision take into consideration the level of risk, which is related to the number of participants, the skill level of the participants, the type of equipment used, the environmental conditions, the age, and developmental stage. - The three types of supervision described are not hierarchical but represent the type of supervision that activities require and the type of supervision that is inherently possible. - Some activities in OPASSE transition from one type of supervision to another type of supervision (e.g., Direct Supervision to On-Site Supervision OR On-Site Supervision to In-the-Area Supervision). - Teacher Coach: - A Teacher Coach is a teacher, principal, or vice principal with a current certification from the Ontario College of Teachers and under contract by the school board. - Types of Supervision: - Direct Supervision: - Direct Supervision requires that the Coach is physically present at the activity, providing visual and verbal oversight for management and direction of both the activity and student safety. - Provisos: - No other activity can occur when part of the activity or the entire activity is under Direct Supervision when there is only one Coach supervising.

-• Teacher Coach:

-A Teacher Coach is a teacher, principal, or vice principal with a current certification from the Ontario College of Teachers and under contract by the school board.

-• Types of Supervision:

-Direct Supervision:

-Direct Supervision requires that the Coach is physically present at the activity, providing visual and verbal oversight for management and direction of both the activity and student safety.